How to Build Habits That Stick (Without Relying on Willpower)

 How long it really takes

 Forget "21 days."
-In a real-world study, habits took a median of about 66 days to feel automatic, ranging widely from 18 to 254 days depending on the person and the behavior (Lally et al., 2010).
-So expect weeks, not days — and know that a single missed day did not measurably hurt the process.
+Habits take a median of about 66 days to feel automatic, with a wide range of 18 to 254 days depending on the person and behavior (Lally et al., 2010) — so expect weeks, not days, and know that a single missed day does not measurably hurt the process.
+For the full timeline, the 21-day myth, and whether missing a day resets it, see our deep dive on how long it takes to build a habit.

 In Souluma you can attach a habit to a goal and check it off with your daily practice, so the small action connects to something you actually care about — which is what keeps it going once novelty fades.